 We have gathered 12 website security tips from experts to keep in mind.
 Security is something people and companies of any size cannot ignore anymore and our mission is to make it as elementary as locks on home doors.

 Statistically, a regular small business website is attacked 44 times per day.
-These 12 website security tips from experts can make a big difference if you take a day to work on them.
+These website security tips can make a big difference if you take a day to work on them.

-We see a lot of articles about simple 10-step tips how to improve web security and how to make sure your website is safe from hackers, but sometimes it takes a bit more than good passwords and frequent updates.
+We see a lot of articles about simple 10-step tips on how to improve web security and how to make sure your website is safe from hackers, but sometimes it takes a bit more than good passwords and frequent updates.

 So, let’s go!